On the Cauchy problem for a Kadomtsev-Petviashvili hierarchy on non-formal operators and its relation with a group of diffeomorphisms: Preliminaries on categories of regular Fr olicher Lie groups

 \begin{Proposition} Let $G$ be a diffeological group.
 Then the tangent cone at the neutral element $T_eG$ is a diffeological vector space. \end{Proposition}

+{ The proof of Proposition \ref{leslie} appearing in \cite{MR2016} uses explicitly the diffeologies $\mathcal{P}_1$ and $\mathcal{P}_\infty$ which appear in Proposition 3 and Remark 4 of this work. }

-\begin{Definition} The diffeological group $G$ is a \textbf{diffeological Lie group} if and only if the derivative of the Adjoint action of $G$ on the diffeological vector space $^iT_eG$ defines a Lie bracket.
+\begin{Definition} The diffeological group $G$ is a \textbf{diffeological Lie group} if and only if the Adjoint action of $G$ on the diffeological vector space $^iT_eG$ defines a Lie bracket.
 In this case, we call $^iT_eG$ the Lie algebra of $G$ and we denote it by $\mathfrak{g}.$ \end{Definition}